Vigen Sargsyan: Armenian cultural heritage and major international projects

 In 2012 Armenia was celebrating 500-years of Armenian book-printing.
 One of the first nations to adopt Guttenberg’s innovation, Armenians established first Armenian publishing houses in major cities across Europe, including Amsterdam, Vienna, St. Petersburg.
-Under Mr. Sargsyan’s coordination the State Committee applied for and received appointment by UNESCO for Yerevan to serve as the 12th World Book Capital in 2012.
+Under Sargsyan’s coordination the State Committee applied for and received appointment by UNESCO for Yerevan to serve as the 12th World Book Capital in 2012.
 It included numerous international colloques and events in Armenia and abroad.

 As part of the events, a major reconstruction of the Museum-Institute of the Armenian Ancient Manuscripts was initiated, and a new building was constructed to host new exhibition halls, research, and state of art storage facilities.

-The major event of the festival was the exhibition, entitled “ARMENIA: IMPRINTS OF A CIVILIZATION” at the museums of St. Mark’s Square in Venice, Italy: Museo Correr, the Museo Archeologico Nazionale, and the Monumental Rooms of the Biblioteca Nazionale Marciana.
+The major event of the festival was the exhibition, entitled “Armenia: Imprints of a Civilization” at the museums of St. Mark’s Square in Venice, Italy: Museo Correr, the Museo Archeologico Nazionale, and the Monumental Rooms of the Biblioteca Nazionale Marciana.

 In 2016 Vigen Sargsyan coordinated the State Visit of Pope Francis to Armenia, which was entitled “Pilgrimage to the First Christian Nation.”
 During major ecumenic events in Yerevan, Gyumri and Etchmiadzin, Pope Francis acknowledged major contribution of Armenians to the Christian heritage and learning, as well as referred to the crime of genocide, committed against Armenians in the Ottoman Empire.
 He called for peace in the region and emphasized importance of dialogue and tolerance.

-In 2018, at initiative and with support of Mr. Sargsyan, a major exhibition “Armenia” was held in the Metropolitan Museum of Art in New York, USA.
-New authorities of Armenia neither invited Mr. Sargsyan to participate in the launch of the exhibition, nor wanted to acknowledge his contribution until pressed on the matter by international partners and some of the participating cultural institutions in Armenia.
+In 2018, at initiative and with support of Sargsyan, a major exhibition “Armenia” was held in the Metropolitan Museum of Art in New York, USA.
+New authorities of Armenia neither invited Sargsyan to participate in the launch of the exhibition, nor wanted to acknowledge his contribution until pressed on the matter by international partners and some of the participating cultural institutions in Armenia.

-In 2014 Mr. Sargsyan has been elected and served as the Chairman of the Board of Matenadaran, the Museum-Institute of Ancient Armenian Manuscripts.
+In 2014 Sargsyan has been elected and served as the Chairman of the Board of Matenadaran, the Museum-Institute of Ancient Armenian Manuscripts.
 In different times he has also served on the Boards of Yerevan State University, European Academy, Yerevan Institute of Theatre and Cinema, and chaired the Boards of the Yerevan State University of Foreign Languages and the Academy of Public Administration, as well as the Editorial Board of the Journal of Public Administration.
 In 2008-2011 he has served as the Chairman of the CIS Council of Humanitarian (Art, Culture, Education and Science) Council, elected by representatives of 11 participating countries.

-Centennial of the Armenian Genocide
+Centennial of the Armenian genocide

 In 2013-2015 Vigen Sargsyan has served as the Chief Coordinator of the events dedicated to the Centennial of the Armenian Genocide.
 Events were planned and organized around four major pillars: